zaiisao/Documentation/en/Interactive Broadcast/role_windows.md

 ---
-title: Switch Client Role
+title: Switch the Client Role
 description:
 platform: Windows
-updatedAt: Fri Nov 02 2018 04:16:43 GMT+0000 (UTC)
+updatedAt: Fri Nov 02 2018 16:30:57 GMT+0000 (UTC)
 ---
-# Switch Client Role
+# Switch the Client Role
 An interactive broadcast channel consists of two user roles: the host and the audience.
 Call the <code>setClientRole</code> method to set the user role as broadcaster or audience according to your needs.
 The differences of the two roles are:

 -   Host (Broadcaster): A host receives and publishes the audio streams.
 The host can also interact with other hosts using voice.